The Aerospace Corporation logo

 Positive Themes About The Aerospace Corporation

-• Strategic Vision & Planning: Leadership repeatedly articulates a clear, consistent direction centered on “outpacing the threat,” end‑to‑end enterprise integration, and tighter government–commercial collaboration.
-Recent moves—including a planned CEO succession, organizational realignments, and the HQ shift toward D.C.—reinforce continuity and focus.
+• Strategic Vision & Planning: Leadership repeatedly articulates a clear direction centered on “outpacing the threat” and end-to-end enterprise integration.
+Succession planning and consistent messaging signal continuity of strategy across transitions.

-• Open & Transparent Communication: Leaders are described as accessible and responsive, with clear communication that made people feel safe during crises such as COVID‑19.
-Many note visibility into direction and goals, with leadership listening to input and implementing positive changes.
+• Open & Transparent Communication: Leaders are described as accessible and transparent, providing clear communication that helped people feel safe during crises.
+Employees have visibility into goals and see leadership listening and acting on input.

 Considerations About The Aerospace Corporation

-• Biased or Inconsistent Leadership: Manager quality varies significantly by division and site, with reports of micromanagement and uneven people‑leadership skills.
-Some groups cite bias related to language, region, or community, leading to unequal treatment.
+• Biased or Inconsistent Leadership: Manager quality varies by division and site, with instances of micromanagement and uneven people‑leadership skills.
+Day‑to‑day experiences can depend heavily on the immediate supervisor, indicating inconsistency in leadership practices.

 NEW